EIB Public Register - Frequently asked questions

-- Non-Technical Summaries (NTS) of Environmental Impact Assessments (EIA) carried out by the project promoters and published on the Register during project appraisal when received by the EIB.
+- Non-Technical Summaries (NTS) of Environmental Impact Assessments (EIA) for projects inside EU, carried out by the project promoters and published on the Register during project appraisal when received by the EIB.

 Since December 2016, the Public Register also contains some of the EIB’s key environmental policy documents, strategies and guidelines, such as the EIB Environmental and Social Handbook, the Carbon Footprint Reports, and the EIB Climate Strategy.
 These will be added as and when they become available (and if deemed applicable).

 For each document, and when applicable, the register contains: